-This means a lot to me, since for the majority of my life in The City I’ve ridden the bus far more than I’ve driven my own set of wheels, which has made driving a true adrenaline rush!
+This means a lot to me, since for the majority of my life in The City I’ve ridden the bus far more than I’ve driven my own set of wheels, which has made driving a true adrenaline rush.

 At first, sitting in front of the steering wheel felt like something of a mismatch, as if it was something I wasn’t supposed to be doing.

-In turn, I got on the road looking inconspicuous, just trying to avoid any trouble by keeping up with the flow of traffic as naturally as possible.
+In turn, I got on the road looking conspicuous, just trying to avoid any trouble by keeping up with the flow of traffic as naturally as possible.
 I was a timid driver, who just wanted to get to his destination in a calm and delightful manner.

 Fast forward a few weeks later, however, and it’s a different picture.
-While I didn’t become a race track driver, I certainly lost the timid attitude, along with any patience for drivers holding up the damn road!
+While I didn’t become a race-track driver, I certainly lost the timid attitude, along with any patience for drivers holding up the damn road!

-Of course, I’m exaggerating a little here: I didn’t become a road raging python, but I learned to get on with the show despite the (many) hindrances that threatened to make my commute longer than I felt it needed to be!
+Of course, I’m exaggerating a little here: I didn’t become a road raging python, but I learned to get on with the show despite the (many) hindrances that threatened to make my commute longer than I felt it needed to be.

 From there, I became just that with my city: another L.A. commuter.